Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Note: If an adult Chimpanzee is killed, it takes over 13-14 years on average to replace it with a new individual.

-What To Pack While Visiting Chimpanzees In The Kibale?
+- What To Pack While Visiting Chimpanzees In Kibale National Park?

 - Insect repellents: This will help to protect you from any possibility of biting insects including, mosquitoes.